 with Nita Little

-This weekend workshop is an opportunity for dancers to dig into the skills and practices of physical communication in ensemble dancing in order to become relevant to the change they seek in the world.
-Based in dynamic research practices, we reach into the physics, somatics, and attentional skills of moving together to explore the practical politics of living life in-touch, while examining our assumptions about our own capacities, questioning our trained modes of embodiment to discover alternatives, and refreshing our individual and collective agreements.
+This weekend workshop digs into the skills and practices of physical communication in ensemble dancing.
+Become relevant to the change you seek in the world!
+Based in dynamic research practices, we'll reach into the physics, somatics, and attentional skills of moving together to explore the practical politics of living life in-touch.
+We'll examine our assumptions about our own capacities, question our trained modes of embodiment to discover alternatives, and refresh our individual & collective agreements.

-We will discover what it means to be multiple and why that brings brilliance.
-Moving beyond the possessive individual, we turn to the physical body in motion with others in order to answer technical and philosophical questions that ask us to examine our particular cultural influences.
-Through skills training, discussions, scores for exploration and research, solo, duet, and much ensemble dancing, we will seek greater movement freedom through relations of communion.
-Our quest is to further our personal relational intelligence through attentional practices that build dynamic, tactile, and environmental networks.
+We'll discover what it means to be multiple and why that brings brilliance.
+Moving beyond the possessive individual, we'll turn to the physical body in motion with others to answer technical and philosophical questions about our particular cultural influences.
+Through training, discussions, scores for exploration, solos, duets, and much ensemble dancing, we'll seek greater movement freedom through communion.
+Our quest is to further our personal relational intelligence through attentional practices that build dynamic, tactile, environmental networks.

-Expect this work to be both deeply personal yet collectively supported.
-Technical and philosophical, we will work with artistic and every-day wisdom.
-Our work is supported by work in dance and somatic knowledges, cultural and race studies, presence and attention practices, cognitive science, and the work currently being researched internationally by the Institute for the Study of Somatic Communication (ISSC).
+Expect this work to be deeply personal yet collectively supported.
+Technical and philosophical, we'll work with artistic and every-day wisdom.
+Our work is supported by dance & somatic knowledges, cultural & race studies, presence & attention practices, cognitive science, and the work currently being researched internationally by the Institute for the Study of Somatic Communication (ISSC).

 About the teacher